daisynyj/DataIntensive/project0.md

 https://mariadb.com/kb/en/mariadb/what-is-mariadb-galera-cluster/

 GenieDB:
 GenieDB provides cloud MySQL Database-as-a-Service (DBaaS) to help easy deployment MySQL database quickly, securely, and at a low cost, so you can instantly get your web applications running on the cloud.
-GenieDB°Øs DBaaS uses multi-master replication and multi-regional distribution on multiple cloud infrastructures (Amazon AWS, HP Cloud, Rackspace Cloud, and Google Cloud) to help reduce latency, eliminate downtime, and easily scale your database.
+GenieDB‚Äôs DBaaS uses multi-master replication and multi-regional distribution on multiple cloud infrastructures (Amazon AWS, HP Cloud, Rackspace Cloud, and Google Cloud) to help reduce latency, eliminate downtime, and easily scale your database.
 References:
 https://www.crunchbase.com/organization/geniedb